-On 24 July I was invited back to BBC Radio.
-This time to talk about entertaining the kids during the summer holidays.
+On 24 July 2017 I was invited back to BBC Radio.
+This time to talk about entertaining the kids and looking after ourselves as parents and carers during the summer holidays.
 Together with BBC Radio host Tulip Mazumdar and bloggers Nilly Dahlia and Daddy Daze UK, we shared tips on what to do with kids come rain or shine.
 For me, it’s also about looking after yourself as a grown-up during the summer holidays – we need to be entertained too!
 The below tricks can also help you to feel more confident about what you can do together and what’s manageable.

 Here’s a round-up of my 7 top tips for keeping the kids out of trouble and staying sane as a parent or carer.